BlossomiShymae/RiotBlossom/README.md

 - ✅ Champion-Mastery-v4
 - ✅ Champion-v3
 - ✅ Clash-v1
-- ❌ League-Exp-v4 (will not support as this is an experimental endpoint)
+- ❌ League-Exp-v4 (will not support, experimental endpoint)
 - ✅ League-v4
 - ✅ Lol-Challenges-v1
 - ✅ Lol-Status-v4
 - ✅ Match-v5
 - ✅ Spectator-v4
-- ✅ Summoner-v4
+- ⭕ Summoner-v4 (no RSO)
-- ❌ Tournament-Stub-v4 (endpoint that is associated with being unreliable)
+- ❌ Tournament-Stub-v4 (will not support, endpoint that is associated with being unreliable)
 - ❌ Tournament-v4 (will not support)

 ### Teamfight Tactics